snc759/dsi-capstone/.ipynb_checkpoints/README-checkpoint.md

 | 2 | Code | The Code folder contains all python notebooks for cleaning the data and modeling the data |
 | 3 | Presentation | The presentation folder contains all images that were used in the presentation as well as a pdf copy of the powerpoint presentation. |

+Note: Data Source can be found in the Data section below.

 ### README Sections

 - Problem Statement